William James

-James also developed the philosophical perspective known as radical empiricism.
-James's work has influenced philosophers and academics such as Émile Durkheim, W. E. B. Du Bois, Edmund Husserl, Bertrand Russell, Ludwig Wittgenstein, Hilary Putnam, Richard Rorty, and Marilynne Robinson.

 Born into a wealthy family, James was the son of the Swedenborgian theologian Henry James Sr. and the brother of both the prominent novelist Henry James and the diarist Alice James.
-James trained as a physician and taught anatomy at Harvard, but never practiced medicine.
+James trained as a physician and taught anatomy at Harvard, but never practised medicine.
 Instead, he pursued his interests in psychology and then philosophy.
 He wrote widely on many topics, including epistemology, education, metaphysics, psychology, religion, and mysticism.
 Among his most influential books are The Principles of Psychology, a groundbreaking text in the field of psychology; Essays in Radical Empiricism, an important text in philosophy; and The Varieties of Religious Experience, an investigation of different forms of religious experience, including theories on mind-cure.

+Along with Charles Sanders Peirce, James established the philosophical school known as pragmatism, and is also cited as one of the founders of functional psychology.
+A Review of General Psychology analysis, published in 2002, ranked James as the 14th most eminent psychologist of the 20th century.
+A survey published in American Psychologist in 1991 ranked James's reputation in second place, after Wilhelm Wundt, who is widely regarded as the founder of experimental psychology.
+James also developed the philosophical perspective known as radical empiricism.
+James's work has influenced philosophers and academics such as Alan Watts, W. E. B. Du Bois, Edmund Husserl, Bertrand Russell, Ludwig Wittgenstein, Hilary Putnam, and Richard Rorty.

 Early life

 William James was born at the Astor House in New York City on January 11, 1842.
-He was the son of Henry James Sr., a noted and independently wealthy Swedenborgian theologian well acquainted with the literary and intellectual elites of his day.
+He was the son of Henry James Sr., an independently wealthy Swedenborgian theologian well-acquainted with the literary and intellectual elites of his day.
 The intellectual brilliance of the James family milieu and the remarkable epistolary talents of several of its members have made them a subject of continuing interest to historians, biographers, and critics.

-William James received an eclectic trans-Atlantic education, developing fluency in both German and French.
+William James received an eclectic transatlantic education, developing fluency in both German and French.
 Education in the James household encouraged cosmopolitanism.
-The family made two trips to Europe while William James was still a child, setting a pattern that resulted in thirteen more European journeys during his life.
-James wished to pursue painting, his early artistic bent led to an apprenticeship in the studio of William Morris Hunt in Newport, Rhode Island, but his father urged him to become a physician instead.
+The family made two trips to Europe while James was still a child, setting a pattern that resulted in thirteen more European journeys during his life.
+James wished to pursue painting; his early artistic bent led to an apprenticeship in the studio of William Morris Hunt in Newport, Rhode Island, but his father urged him to become a physician instead.
 Since this did not align with James's interests, he stated that he wanted to specialize in physiology.
-Once he figured this was also not what he wanted to do, he then announced he was going to specialize in the nervous system and psychology.
+Once he figured this was also not what he wanted to do, he announced he was going to specialize in the nervous system and psychology.
 James then switched in 1861 to scientific studies at the Lawrence Scientific School of Harvard College.

 In his early adulthood, James suffered from a variety of physical ailments, including those of the eyes, back, stomach, and skin.
 He was also tone deaf.